 The Department of Politics was established in 1967 and has a well-established record of teaching and research.

-This year we will celebrate our 50th anniversary, alongside hosting the annual New Zealand Political Studies (NZPSA) conference.
+In 2017 we celebrated our 50th anniversary, alongside hosting the annual New Zealand Political Studies (NZPSA) conference.
+You can see the whole list of events we held on our 50 Years of Politics page.

 We have 14 academic staff who are experts in their fields, and all are actively engaged in research that enriches their teaching.